Peirce College & Congreso Are Corporate Partners

 Corporate Partnership Tuition Discount

 If you're an employee of Congreso or the spouse or dependent of an employee, then you may be able to take advantage of our corporate partners program to enjoy exclusive benefits once you become a Peirce student.
 The best one?
-We offer you a 25 percent discount off your tuition, making sure that going to college as an adult learner isn't just easy for you at Peirce – it's also affordable.
+We offer you a discount off your tuition, making sure that going to college as an adult learner isn't just easy for you at Peirce – it's also affordable.

 To receive your Peirce College corporate discount, simply complete a Peirce College application and select your employer when asked how you heard about Peirce.
 A Peirce admissions representative will then be in touch to guide you through the next steps.
 To see a full list of benefits Peirce offers through our corporate partnership with Congreso, click here.